saurabh-khanna/picsurvey/README.md

 # 📷 Picsurvey

-Welcome to surveys using _PictoPercept_!
+Welcome to surveys using PictoPercept!
 We study how humans make choices when navigating the internet.

 ![](data/fairface/nomargin/changeface.gif)